howtographql/howtographql/content/backend/graphql-python/6-error-handling.md

 description: Handling Errors on GraphQL
 ---

-All applications fail, and GraphQL it's no different.
+All applications fail, and GraphQL is no different.
 Some clients may ask for information that's not available or execute a forbidden action.
 In this chapter, you'll understand how GraphQL and Graphene address these issues.

 ### Schema Errors
 Being a language with a strong type system, GraphQL can predetermine if a query is valid.
 All the fields from queries and mutations have a strong type, so requesting and inputting wrong data will generate an error.